ursatile/css4eng/202-the-css-color-model.md

 {% include_relative {{ page.examples }}/16-colors.html %}

 Over time, CSS has also adopted named colours from various sources, including the X Windows System.
-MDN notes that “about 150 other colours have a keyword associated to them”, and Anthony Lieuallen has created this wonderful color wheel visualisation which you can use to explore them all:
+MDN notes that “about 150 other colours have a keyword associated to them”; Anthony Lieuallen has created a color wheel visualisation which you can use to explore them all:

 <iframe src="{{ page.examples }}/web-color-wheel/index.html" style="height: 680px;"></iframe>